karanpratapsingh/HyperTrade/README.md

 ## 🍕 Getting Started <a id="getting-started" />

 Here we will setup our development environment.
-But first we will need to install the following tools.
+But first, we will need to install the following tools.

 **Tools**